ruk·si

 fi

-tmux is especially useful when connecting to remote hosts and want to keep tabs.
+tmux is especially useful when connecting to remote hosts and want to keep processes running after disconnecting.

 You start, attach to and detach from tmux sessions.
 A single machine can have many tmux sessions running.